 Eagles Fans Leave Kid In Car So They Could Go Enjoy the Super Bowl

-Eagles fans are living up to their reputation as the worst fans in the NFL.
+Eagles fans living up to their reputation as the worst fans in the NFL.

 The Philadelphia Eagles maybe champions, but these two fans are a couple of losers.
 Robert Valenti and his wife Kristal have been charged with child neglect by the Flagler County Sheriff's Department.
 Robert and Kristal went to a local Florida bar to enjoy the Super Bowl since their Eagles were in the big game.
 The establishment didn't allow children in it past 6 pm.